jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 It takes two values like `SLIDINGWINDOW:4:15` which means  "Scan the read with a 4-base wide sliding window, cutting when the average quality per base drops below 15"

 ### Adapter trimming
 Finally, trimmomatic will take a file with the sequences  of your adapters and will trimm them out.
-It follows the following call: `
+It follows the following call: `ILLUMINACLIP:<fastaWithAdaptersEtc>:<seed mismatches>:<palindrome clip threshold>:<simple clip threshold>`.
+From their docs:
+> - fastaWithAdaptersEtc: specifies the path to a fasta file containing all the adapters, PCR sequences etc. The naming of the various sequences within this file determines how they are used.
+See the section below or use one of the provided adapter files
+seedMismatches: specifies the maximum mismatch count which will still allow a full match to be performedpalindromeClipThreshold: specifies how accurate the match between the two 'adapter ligated' reads must be for PE palindrome read alignment.
+simpleClipThreshold: specifies how accurate the match between any adapter etc. sequence must be against a read.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQxMTMwNTkwNiwxNTA0NzU1MzAxLDg0Mz
+eyJoaXN0b3J5IjpbMjA1MjQ4NzkyOCwxNTA0NzU1MzAxLDg0Mz
 Y1ODE1LC01NzY4Mjc2ODIsNTczMzQyNDU5LDc2OTY0NTQ4NCwt
 MTI2MTEyMzk3MCwtODgyNDUzMDA1LC0yNTU0NDQwMDIsMTAxNj
 kzMTU4MiwtMTYyNjc3MjkzMCwxMTU2MjkyODU2LC0xMzIyMTAz